GE Continues Support of Minority Students Through GE Foundation Scholars Program

 Sacred Heart University has received $150,000 from the GE Foundation for the 2011-12 academic year.
 The grant supports 18 undergraduate minority students through tuition relief and retention services designed to broaden the students’ experience beyond the classroom.

-This year marks the 18th year of the GE Foundation Scholars Program at Sacred Heart University.
+This year marks the 18th year of the at Sacred Heart University.
 The program provides financial aid for qualified minority students with a demonstrated interest in math, science, information technology or quantitative business disciplines.
 The students must be full-time and maintain a 3.0 GPA to remain eligible for the program.